kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 ### When input timezone is the same with database timezone
-When you are storing your timestamp in the same timezone as your database timezone, there are no difference between `timestamptz` and `timestamp` in the final tiemstamp value stored.
+When you are storing your timestamp in the same timezone as your database timezone, there are no difference between `timestamptz` and `timestamp` in the final timestamp value stored.

 The only difference is that the `timestamptz` data will include the offset (`+00`) with them.